ionic-team/stencil-site/src/docs/design-systems/stencil-for-design-systems.md

 ## How to Get Started
 Stencil’s out-the-box features will help you build your own library of universal UI components that will work across platforms, devices, and front-end frameworks.
 Review the documentation on this site to get started.

+__Need help building and scaling your company's design system?__ With Ionic as your development partner, you can reduce design debt, connect disparate tech teams, and get assistance enforcing brand consistency at scale.
+[Learn more about Stencil Enterprise.](https://ionic.io/products/stencil)